-Five principal investigators spearhead both federal and privately funded basic and clinical research programs with extensive collaborations within and outside the institution.
-Particularly strong elements are the complementary backgrounds and multidimensional research perspectives of the faculty and their staff- clinical and basic science experience coupled with state-of-the-art biochemical, molecular, and cellular biology expertise extending to the whole animal and human physiology.
+Four principal investigators spearhead basic and clinical research programs with extensive collaborations within and outside the institution.
+Particularly strong elements are the complementary backgrounds and multidimensional research perspectives of the faculty and their staff--clinical and basic science experience coupled with state-of-the-art biochemical, molecular, and cellular biology expertise extending to the whole animal and human physiology.

 Historically, the Division has an impressive record of landmark clinical investigations that continues today in translational research on energy balance and metabolism in humans and on the effects of dietary fat content on liver and muscle glucose utilization, and muscle lipid metabolism, on diabetes, obesity, and cardiovascular risk (Dr. C.L.
 Kien, PI).
 These studies include metabolic assessments, measurements of VO2 peak and daily physical activity (accelerometry), muscle and fat biopsy, and an array of molecular, biochemical and metabolomic endpoints with state of the art instrumentation and complex statistical analysis of large data sets (e.g. principal components analysis).